pnmtjonahen/javaee7/README.md

     * event CDI events between JAX-RS, EJB and WebSockets
     * jms verry simple jms sample, send message from JAX-RS to an MDB
     * aop a @Interceptor sample.
 TODO: @InterceptorBinding with the interceptor in beans.xml
+    * spring Shows how to integrated Spring managed beans into your CDI manged beans.
+Bridging between Spring and CDI.

 * jaxb JAXB related stuff, not really JavaEE but it is related
     * xsd2java Shows how to generated java classes from an xsd and vice verse